NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00032`` -- GOLIAT BLEND 50/50 2008:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00033`` -- GOLIAT BLEND 70/30 2008:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00034`` -- GOLIAT KOBBE 2008:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00035`` -- GOLIAT REALGRUNNEN 2008:

     W009: Distillation fraction recovered is missing or invalid